pepingaspa/Project_Nebular/README.md

 * Step 5 :

-    Server and client are now authentify.
+    Server and client are now authentified.
 The user can log in.